alaasmagi/vacation-planner-app/README.md

 * Full CRUD REST API for vacation requests
 * React SPA for employees
 * MVC UI for managers/admins
-* Environment-driven configuration (.env) for DB, ports, and legal vacation length
+* Environment-driven configuration (.env) for DB, ports and legal vacation length

 ## Testing

 ### Unit tests
-Unit tests in this project focus on the backend’s core logic, repository layer, domain rules, and mapper behavior rather than the web layer.
-The service layer is covered through vacation request creation, updates, deletion, and retrieval flows, with specific checks that overlapping date ranges for the same employee are detected and duplicate requests are rejected.
+Unit tests in this project are implemented using the NUnit framework and focus on the backend’s core logic, repository layer, domain rules and mapper behavior rather than the web layer.
+The service layer is covered through vacation request creation, updates, deletion and retrieval flows, with specific checks that overlapping date ranges for the same employee are detected and duplicate requests are rejected.
 Repository tests validate CRUD operations and overlap detection against the real data access layer using an isolated in-memory SQLite database, which keeps the test suite fast and stable.
-Mapper tests verify correct translation between domain, database, and DTO models, including default values, computed fields, and collection mapping.
-There are also direct domain tests for date validity, vacation duration calculation, and overtime vacation logic.
+Mapper tests verify correct translation between domain, database and DTO models, including default values, computed fields and collection mapping.
+There are also direct domain tests for date validity, vacation duration calculation and overtime vacation logic.
 Overall, the suite provides solid coverage of the application’s business rules and data transformations without adding the overhead of HTTP-layer testing.

 ## Visuals